muxinc/elements/packages/mux-uploader/README.md

 # Usage

-In these examples, you will replace the value of the `endppint` property with the the response returned from [creating a Direct Upload](https://docs.mux.com/api-reference/video#operation/create-direct-upload).
+In these examples, you will replace the value of the `endpoint` property with the the response returned from [creating a Direct Upload](https://docs.mux.com/api-reference/video#operation/create-direct-upload).
 Creating a direct upload happens server-side directly to the Mux API.

 The URL for a Direct Upload looks like `"https://storage.googleapis.com/video..."`.